Peter Robinson (speechwriter)

 Peter Mark Robinson (born April 18, 1957) is an American author, research fellow, television host and former speechwriter for then-Vice President George H. W. Bush and President Ronald Reagan.
-He is currently the host of Uncommon Knowledge, an interview show by Stanford's Hoover Institution.
+He is the founder and host of Uncommon Knowledge, an interview show by Stanford's Hoover Institution.
 He is also a research fellow at the Hoover Institution, and a co-founder of the Ricochet website.

 Early life and education

 Robinson grew up in Vestal, New York.
 He attended Dartmouth College from 1975 to 1979, where he was a member of Tri-Kap, and wrote for The Dartmouth.
-He majored in English and graduated summa cum laude, then continued his studies at Christ Church, Oxford, pursuing a second bachelor's degree in Philosophy, Politics and Economics and graduating in 1982.
+He majored in English and graduated summa cum laude, then continued his studies at Christ Church, Oxford, pursuing a second bachelor's degree in philosophy, politics and economics and graduating in 1982.
 Robinson also attended the Stanford Graduate School of Business.
-He graduated with an MBA in 1990.
+He graduated with an M.B.A. in 1990.

 Uncommon Knowledge

 Robinson is the host of Uncommon Knowledge, a political podcast at the Hoover Institution at Stanford University.
 The show has featured guests like Thomas Sowell, Benjamin Netanyahu, and Henry Kissinger, and it delves into topics such as public policy, history, geopolitics, and economics.

-The show has also hosted guests from the Discovery Institute which is an organization advocating for intelligent design.